 Glancing to my right, I saw a crumbling and faded green and red building with a hand-painted sign above the door that read, “Namchung Hotel & Restaurant”.
 There was an old man – yes, the old man I thought about this morning – sitting on a plastic chair in front of a tiny shop that appeared to be part of the ‘hotel’.

-Without hesitation I turned to the right and walked up to the old man, who turned out to not only be the owner of the hotel, restaurant and shop, but the only employee as well.
+Without hesitation I turned to the right and walked up to the old man, who turned out to not only be the owner of this simplest hotel I’ve ever seen, restaurant and shop, but the only employee as well.

 He spoke no English.
 I spoke only a few words of Hindi and zero words of the other languages that could be heard in this remote mountain region.
 But we managed to communicate nonetheless.